Hino9LLC/docker-digitalocean-deploy/README.md

     * *Note*: Must be a valid private key file in PEM format
     * *Note*: Must be an absolute path
 * **`CONTAINER_ENV_VARS`**: (Optional) A comma-separated list of environment variable names that will be injected into the container if set in the environment.
 Use this to ensure your application receives the environment variables it needs, but note that your app may have reasonable defaults if some are not set.
-    * Each variable listed will be injected into the container at runtime using Docker's `-e` flag (e.g., `-e VAR_NAME=VALUE`).
-Only variables that are set in the environment will be injected.
+    * Each variable listed will be injected into the container at runtime using Docker's `--env-file` feature with a secure temporary file.
+    * The script creates a temporary environment file with proper permissions, populates it with the specified variables, and automatically cleans it up after container startup.
+    * This approach is more secure than command-line flags as environment variables are not exposed in `docker inspect` output or process lists.
+    * Only variables that are set in the environment will be injected into the container.
-    * This is the standard and secure way to provide configuration and secrets to containers, as the values are not stored in the image or written to disk by this script.
+    * This is the standard and secure way to provide configuration and secrets to containers, as the values are not stored in the image or written to disk permanently by this script.
     * **Security Note:** Environment variables can be accessed by any process running inside the container.
 Avoid including highly sensitive secrets unless your container is trusted.
     * *Default*: `""` (empty)
-    * *Example*: DATABASE_URL,LOG_LEVEL
+    * *Example*: `DATABASE_URL,LOG_LEVEL,API_KEY`

 ## 📜 Workflow Breakdown